broadinstitute/tissue_purifier/docs/source/getting_started.rst

 Current limitations:

 1. *Tissue Purifier* works only with 2D tissue slices.
-No 3D support at the moment
+No 3D support at the moment.

 2. *Tissue Purifier* assumes a hard cell-type assignment.

 Future Improvements
 -------------------
-Support for:
+We hope to soon support:

 1. probabilistic cell-type assignment

 2. pairing with histopathology (i.e. dense-image)

-3. Extension to handle 3D images and
+3. Extension to handle 3D images

 Contributing
 ------------
-We aspire to make TissuePurifier an easy-to-use, robust, and accurate software package for the bioinformatics community.
+We aspire to make *Tissue Purifier* an easy-to-use and useful software package for the bioinformatics community.
-While we test and improve TissuePurifier together with our research collaborators, your feedback is invaluable to us and allow us to steer TissuePurifier in the direction that you find most useful in your research.
+While we test and improve *Tissue Purifier* together with our research collaborators, your feedback is invaluable to us and allow us to steer *Tissue Purifier* in the direction that you find most useful in your research.
 If you have an interesting idea or suggestion, please do not hesitate to reach out to us.

 If you encounter a bug, please file a detailed github `issue <https://github.com/broadinstitute/tissue_purifier/issues>`_